agukrapo/simpler-mock-server/README.md

 # simpler-mock-server

-A minimalistic mock http server
+SMS is a minimalistic mock http server that uses a filesystem as backend.

 ## Usage